 The Commission's current authority is not adequate to address cyber or other national security threats to the reliability of our transmission and power system.
 These types of threats pose an increasing risk to our Nation's electric grid, which undergirds our government and economy and helps ensure the health and welfare of our citizens.
 Congress should address this risk now.
+The cyber security discussion draft in front of us today would go a long way to resolving this issue.
 Thank you again for the opportunity to testify today.
 I would be happy to answer any questions you may have.